rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 data but not both at the same time.

-Lets test one last thing.
-I want to set a system variable and environment variable for filter parameter, aquarium, to show the properties are registered in those ConfigSources.
+Lets run one last test.
+I want to set a system variable and environment variable for filter parameter, aquarium, to show the properties are registered in ConfigSources, SysPropConfigSource and EnvConfigSource.

 Stop Wildfly
 Set the environment variable.